hashicorp/terraform-provider-aws/website/docs/r/memorydb_acl.html.markdown

 ## Import

-Use the `name` to import an ACL.
+Import an ACL using the `name`.
 For example:

 ```
 $ terraform import aws_memorydb_acl.example my-acl